Consolidate your data

 This table will allow you to consolidate, homogenize, and synthesize your project’s information.
 Within the same table, manage and follow the progress of each project.

-Take advantage of automatic reminders to stay informed of upcoming deadlines for each of your projects.
-You’ll receive an email reminder of the progress of each team’s project.
+Easily set up automatic reminders to be kept informed of upcoming deadlines for each ongoing project.
+Receive an email reminder to keep you informed of the progress of your team.

-You need to provide an overview of the project as a whole: size and cost, ultimate goals, skills and tools needed, context, constraints, potential risks, core values, and customer requirements, to name a few.
+You must visualize the project as a whole: size and cost, final objectives, skills and tools required, context, constraints, potential risks, core values, customer requirements, etc.

 Define a logical series of the tasks and allocate resources